nima64/fuse-blocks/README.md

 do the same except with ```startall``` and ```startblock --block=blockname```

 ## Building POT files for localization ##
-Scripts need language files in **json**.
-I use wp cli to compile my pot files to json.
+Scripts need language files in **json**.I use wp cli to compile my pot files to json.
+To build with wp cli

-Start by installing wp-cli through https://wp-cli.org/ wp i18n requires the extension **mbstring** for jsx
+Start by installing see https://wp-cli.org/

+wp i18n requires the extension **mbstring** for jsx
 I recommend installing through wsl apt if your on windows.
 Or you can install by enabling mbstring your php.ini file.
 ``` sudo apt install php7.4-mbstring ```